Course Outline

 6

-Accuracy and presentation of written work including English expression, discipline-based vocabulary, grammar, spelling, and punctuation.
-(4 marks)
+Accuracy, authenticity, and professional presentation of written work including English expression, management discipline-specific vocabulary, grammar, spelling, and punctuation.

 4